michele-akina/tauri-wpu-cam/README.md

 > **Warning**
 > This project is currently only compatible with **macOS**.
 Windows and Linux support is not implemented.

-A demonstration of efficient camera frame rendering using Tauri v2 combined with WebGPU (wgpu) and the nokhwa camera library.
+A demonstration of efficient camera frame rendering using Tauri v2 combined with wgpu and nokwha.
 This project renders camera frames directly to native windows using GPU textures, avoiding the overhead of Tauri's IPC or WebSocket approaches.

 ## Rendering Modes

-This fork adds an example of toggling between two camera display modes:
+This is a fork of [clearlysid/tauri-wgpu-cam](https://github.com/clearlysid/tauri-wgpu-cam) and adds an example of toggling between two camera display modes:

 - **Thumbnail Mode**: Camera renders in a small overlay window positioned over the main window (default)
 - **Background Mode**: Camera renders as the full background of the main window, with UI elements layered on top